dicook/Statistical_Thinking/static/tutorials/lab01/index.md

 * For example, `dplyr` is an R package written by [Hadley Wickham](http://hadley.nz/).
 It is a fast, consistent tool for working with data frame.
-* I've also developed the [hts](https://cran.r-project.org/web/packages/hts/index.html)
-package on analysing and forecasting hierarchical and grouped time series, with Rob Hyndman, Alan Lee and Shanika Wickramasuriya.
-(Yes, this is an advertisement.)
 * There are more than 8000 packages available on R CRAN now.

 # Have fun with R